visma-zanas-stundys/practical-intro-to-angular/slides.md

 # Project structure - src/environments/environment.ts

+Environment specific data can be placed inside (development vs production).

 ```ts
 // This file can be replaced during build by using the `fileReplacements` array.
 // `ng build` replaces `environment.ts` with `environment.prod.ts`.